Ridzz23/cse15l-lab-reports/LabReport4.md

 ![Image](logIn.png)

-To log into ieng6 I typed `ssh rsrikanth@ieng6.ucsd.edu`.
+To log into ieng6 I typed `ssh rsrikanth@ieng6.ucsd.edu <enter>`.
 I wasn't prompted to enter my password because I have set up the SSH key with my computer.

 # Step 2 - Clone your fork of the repository from your Github account

 ![Image](clone.png)

-Firstly, I typed out `rm -rf l<tab>` which tab completes the command to `rm -rf lab7/`.
+Firstly, I typed out `rm -rf l<tab> <enter>` which tab completes the command to `rm -rf lab7/`.
 This deletes the lab7/ directory which is currently in my ieng6  account.
-Then I ran the command `git clone git@github.com:Ridzz23/lab7.git` to clone my fork of the `lab7` repository.
+Then I copied `git@github.com:Ridzz23/lab7.git` using the key `<Command-C>` and ran the command `git clone <Command-V> <enter>` to clone my fork of the `lab7` repository.

 # Step 3 - Run the tests, demonstrating that they fail
 ![Image](failedTests.png)